rfhb/ctrdata/README.md

 Additionally, this script retrieves results for `CTIS` when opening search URLs such as [`https://euclinicaltrials.eu/ctis-public/search#searchCriteria={"status":[3,4]}`](https://euclinicaltrials.eu/ctis-public/search#searchCriteria=%7B%22status%22:%5B3,4%5D%7D).
+After changing the URL in the browser, a “Reload page” is needed to conduct the search and show results.

 ## Overview of functions in `ctrdata`